 Silicone sealant is an elastic polymer rubber material formed after sulfurization using polydimethylsiloxane as the main raw material, supplemented with cross-linking agents, fillers, plasticizers, coupling agents, catalysts, and other paste-like substances.
 As a commonly used multifunctional polymer adhesive, silicone sealant can bond various substrates such as metals, organic plastics, glass, ceramics, and so on.
-It can be used to seal, fix, and bond components in electronic appliances, and can also play an important protective role in integrated circuit electronic circuit boards.
+It can be used to seal, fix, and bond circuit board components in electronic appliances.
+It can also play an important protective role in integrated circuit electronic circuit boards.

 Benefits of silicone sealant

 The cost of the adhesive equipment is low, efficient, and fast.
 For example, single-component silicone sealant can be precisely applied, suitable for bonding small internal components of electronic and electrical equipment.

 Excellent electrical insulation: